 Mid-Sentence

 ByHe reminded me of a little banty rooster.
 Elderly, feisty, alert, coherently answering my questions as I worked through my assessment.
-HIPAA prevents me from providing details, but I can share that in my EMT-Paramedic years, I provided care for one of Huey P. Long’s former bodyguards.
+HIPAA prevents me from providing details, but I can share that, in my EMT-Paramedic years, I provided care for one of Huey P. Long’s former bodyguards.
 And he was a talker.

 The walls alone would have captured my attention but there was more to it than that.
-My interest in Huey P. Long can be traced all the way back to age thirteen, when I plucked T. Harry Williams’ Pulitzer Prize-winning biography of Long off my aunt’s bookshelf and devoured it in days.
+My interest in Huey P. Long can be traced all the way back to age thirteen, when I plucked T. Harry Williams’ Pulitzer Prize-winning biography of the Kingfish off my aunt’s bookshelf and devoured it in days.
 Williams was a friend of my aunt and uncle when he taught at LSU, though I never met him.
 That book sparked my lifelong interest in politics.

 Nobody has ever agreed on what happened in that corridor of the Louisiana State Capitol on September 8, 1935.
-The most widely accepted account says Dr. Carl Weiss, a young Baton Rouge physician whose father-in-law, Judge Benjamin Pavy, was being targeted and destroyed by Long’s political machine, confronted Huey that night and fired the fatal shot.
+The most widely accepted account says Carl Weiss, a young Baton Rouge physician whose father-in-law, Judge Benjamin Pavy, was being targeted and destroyed by Long’s political machine, confronted Huey that night and fired the fatal shot.
 But the other theory, stubborn and persistent, says Weiss never fired at all.
 That Long was accidentally cut down by his own bodyguards, firing in a panic in a crowded corridor.

 Decades of debate.
 No consensus.
 And here I was, riding in the back of an ambulance with a man who had been there.
 He looked small on my stretcher.
 But I could picture him, his boxer’s frame filling out a 1930s suit, crouching with gun drawn amid the chaos.